Advent of Code 2022 and Exercism

 • having some large numbers and inputs to deal with

 It's very flexible in what kind of environment and tools you use.
 Any language or method is allowed as long as you find the correct answer.
 I chose to use only javascript.
 Some of the days were very difficult and time consuming.
-On some I had to look at the AOC reddit for hints, but most days I was able to finish alone using just the MDN javascript docs.
-Even if I did get hints, it is all original code except a few common functions.
-Overall fairly pleased with my solutions and more importantly gaining more experience with these types of problems.
+On some I had to look at the AOC reddit for hints, but most days I was able to finish alone using just the MDN javascript docs and it is mostly original code.
 Some of the advanced topics involved maze solving, Breadth First Search, Depth First Search, Linked Lists, Circular Linked Lists, recursive structures, modular arithmetic, 3d arrays and matrices, and lots of object oriented programming in my solutions.

 My solutions to Advent of Code 2022 and Exercism on github

 Most of my solutions run reasonably fast.
-I was happy to finish days 20-25 without help and with decently fast runtimes.
+I was happy to finish days 20-25 without help.
 Overall it was mostly fun solving these puzzles and definitely educational.
-The code I wrote by the end of the challenge was a lot tighter and felt more comfortable solving them.
+My solutions by the end of the challenge were a lot tighter and felt more comfortable.
 A few things that I found helpful while working on these was to send the output and logs of a node script to an output file like:

 node aoc2022day1.js > output.log &

 I missed the starting date this year and wasn't competing for speed or to even finish the calendar on time.
-I think that worked out perfectly so I could really put as much time into each question as needed.
+I think that ended up being better to be able to put as much time into each question as needed.
 Many times that meant spending more than one day on a question.
-That allowed me to learn a lot of different ideas and move through it at my own pace.
-It would be fun in another way though to start another years AOC on the 1st day and try to keep up with the daily calendar.
+It would be fun in another way though to start on the 1st day and try to keep up with the daily calendar.
 There are many past years AOCs that I have never seen and that could be fun to work through.

-Some people in the community also made visualizations of different questions, that is something I'd like to do.
-Those can be very helpful when trying to learn a concept, visualizations helped me when looking at BFS and DFS this year.
+Some people in the community also make visualizations of different questions.
+Those can be helpful when trying to learn a concept.
 It would also be valuable to go back and make some optimizations.
-There is certainly a lot of room for improvement and looking at other people's solutions is a good place to find inspiration for improvements.
+There is certainly a lot of room for improvement in mine and looking at other people's solutions is a great resource.